-Consultancy: Animation Rurale de Korhogo (ARK), a local NGO
+Consultancy: Korhogo Rural Faciltation (ARK), a local NGO

 The sustainable management of natural resources is based on information, education and communication.
 This activity is directed at rural communities which are often the principal users of natural resource, and will provide them with sufficient information to ensure their involvement in the sustainable use and protection of these resources.